 The final match of the Asian Cup C2 last night was very tense, at Bishan Stadium in Singapore.
-About 10,000 home fans attended this match.
+There were about 10,000 home spectators attending this match.

-Lion City Sailors (white shirt) played very well in the final match of the Asian Cup C2 that took place last night (Photo; AFC).
+Lion City Sailors (white shirt) played very well in the final of the Asian Cup C2 last night (Photo; AFC).

 Lion City Sailors lost 1-2 in the end, with the decisive goal scored by Sharjah FC players in the 7th minute of injury time of the second half.
 This was a very unfortunate defeat for the Lion Island team.